domdeger/iot-operations-iolink-drop/README.md

 2. deployment in the Kubernetes cluster (example: for my single-node cluster).

-   If you don't have an Arc-enabled Kubernetes cluster yet, you can read [here](https://iotim.de/kubernetes-cluster-mit-azure-arc-verbinden-mein-erfahrungsbericht/) how to set one up.
+   If you do not have an Arc-enabled Kubernetes cluster yet, you can read [here](https://iotim.de/kubernetes-cluster-mit-azure-arc-verbinden-mein-erfahrungsbericht/) how to set one up.

    Parameters:
    ```sh